-Report Description Overview of all assignments (of a rule) This report shows all employees that violate the selected rule.
+Report Description Overview of all assignments This report shows all employees that violate the selected rule.
 The report shows which roles of a role class the employee belongs to.
-Employees that are not members of any role are not taken into account.
-Rule violations overview This report groups together all rule violations for the selected rule.
+Employees that are not members of any role are not taken into account. (of a rule) Rule violations overview This report groups together all rule violations for the selected rule.
 All employees are listed that have objects that violation the rule.
 The result list is grouped by: (of a rule) Employees pending a rule violation decision.
 Employees without exception approval.
 Employees with exception approval.
 Show historical rule violations (of a rule) This report groups together all historical rule violations for the selected rule.
 All employees are listed that violate the rule as well as the time period covering the rule violation.
 Rule violations overview (of a rule group) This report groups together all rule violations for the selected rule group.
-All rule violations are listed.
-The number of granted, denied, and not yet processed rule violations are given in addition.
-Rule violations overview This report groups together all rule violations for the selected compliance framework.
 All rule violations are listed.
 The number of granted, denied, and not yet processed rule violations are given in addition.